 Crawl space should be a minimum of 18” (457mm) from ground to underside of joists.

-Crawl space earth (or thin concrete slab) should be covered 100 percent by a vapor retarder of black polyethylene (minimum 6 mil) or any recommended puncture-resistant membrane, such as Class C, meeting ASTM D-1745.
+100% of the earth in a crawl space, (or thin concrete slab) should be covered.
+A vapor retarder of black polyethylene (minimum 6 mil) or any recommended puncture-resistant membrane, such as Class C, meeting ASTM D-1745.
 See figure 1-1.

 Crawl Space Conditions